Xi Zhi Men Church - the folder with inside mass times, a map, and a small history of the church.

 North Church - How to find it

-Xi Shi Ku Church, the former Jesuits Western Cathedral lies hidden away in the green streets of XiCheng District.
+Xi Shi Ku Church (North Church or Bei Tang), the former Jesuits Western Cathedral lies hidden away in the green streets of XiCheng District.
 The Church is easily found when moving West from the Forbidden City North Gate (ShenwuMen), past the circular city and the souther edges of Beihai Park, across the bridge (between NanHai and BeiHai) along Wenjin Jie.
 After passing the Former (Imperial) Beijing Library, walk onto Xi'An Men Dajie and get sight of the Northern Church facade in the north-west direction before hitting the crossroads of Xi'AnMen Dajie and FuxingMen Nei Dajie (FuxingMen Inner Street).
 If you are at the Geological Museum you have gone too far and should return on your footsteps.

 The Northern Church stands just North off Xi'AnMen Dajie at the end of an unexpectedly small side-street.